Autumn Dream – Face Cream

 Oily Phase C:

 Bisabolol 0.5 (this is a soothing active ingredient.
-It is quite expensive but it is worth it 😀 )
+It is quite expensive but it is worth it in my opinion 😀 )

 Black Currant Oil 1 (this is a medium natural oil which is said to have good properties against rosacea and, in general, it is good for the capillary… good to have it in a cream in winter time when the capillary go through a lot of stress!
 Normal skin: 1.5, Dry skin: 2)

-Dry Flo 0.5 (this is actually the commercial name of an hydrophobically modified corn starch: it helps to not get a shiny face after applying the cream: good if you have bit oily skin – you can add up to 1%-, but I like to add it also for any other kind of face cream because it gives a better finish 😉 my opinion).
+Dry Flo 0.5 (this is actually the commercial name of an hydrophobically modified corn starch: it helps to not get a shiny face after applying the cream: good for oily skin – it can be added up to 1%-, but I like to add it also for any other kind of face cream because it gives a better finish 😉 my opinion).

 Water Soluble Phase C: